-The president of France, Francois Holland, joined German Chancellor Angela Merkel at the re-opening ceremony of the recently renovated museum that stands on the site of a village that was destroyed during the WWI Battle of Verdun.
+The president of France, Francois Holland, will join German Chancellor Angela Merkel at the re-opening ceremony of the recently renovated museum that stands on the site of a village that was destroyed during the WWI Battle of Verdun.
 This battle has come to symbolize the horrors of that war in the minds of the German and French public.
-These two contemporary leaders echoed the words of their predecessors, never to repeat such a war in Europe again.
-Famously, Chancellor Kohl and President Mitterrand joined hands as they stood before a war memorial in Verdun and both stated that they would do all they could to prevent another conflict in Europe.
+These two presidents will echo the words of their predecessors, never to repeat such a war in Europe again.
+Famously, Chancellor Kohl and President Mitterrand joined hands as they stood before a war memorial in Verdun and both stated that they would do all they could do prevent another conflict in Europe.

-Both sides fought relentlessly and savagely and turned what had initially been deemed a secondary operation by the chief of the German staff and his French counterpart into the primary focus of their two armies.
-The battle became nightmarish, uncontrollable and incredibly destructive.
-The ultimate effects of the battle, are still not clear, almost one hundred years after the fighting ended at Verdun.
+Both sides fought relentlessly and savagely and turned what had initially been deemed a secondary operation by the chief of the German staff and his French counterpart into their two armies primary focus.
+The battle soon fast became nightmarish, uncontrollable and destructive.
+The ultimate effect of the battle, if it had any, are still not clear, almost one hundred years after the fighting ended at Verdun.

-The Germans dropped one million shells onto the rural areas surrounding the ancient town during the first day of battle alone, with a total of 70 million shells dropped throughout the brutal campaign for supremacy.
-The savagery of the battle was such that it prompted many in France and Germany to vow never to go to war again.
-Whatever the controversy about the outcome of the battle, it led to the beginning of the closer relationship between Germany and France which was illustrated at this symbolic commemeration.
+The Germans dropped one million shells onto the rural areas surrounding the ancient town in the first day of battle alone, with a total of 70 million shells throughout the brutal campaign for supremacy.
+The savagery of the battle was such that it has prompted many in France and Germany to vow never to go to war again.
+Whatever, the controversy about the outcome of the battle, it lead to the beginning of a closer relationship between Germany and France.